Skrache/crisisboard/README.md

 - Framer Motion (for smooth animations)

 ### Backend:
-- Firebase Authentication (for login)
-- Firebase Firestore (for storing complaints)
+-Vercel (for serverless backend & deployment) -Firestore (for storing complaints)
-- Firebase Cloud Functions (for secure backend code)
 - Google Gemini API (for auto-categorizing issues)
 - SendGrid or Nodemailer or EmailJs (to send complaint emails)